codemod-com/codemod-registry/codemods/ts-morph/next/13/replace-next-router/README.md

-To migrate to the app router, the new `useRouter` hook is imported from `next/navigation` and has different behavior to the `useRouter` hook in pages which is imported from `next/router`.
+To migrate to the App Router, the new `useRouter` hook is imported from `next/navigation` and has different behavior compared to the `useRouter` hook in pages which is imported from `next/router`.

 This codemod allows you to migrate the `useRouter` hook to the new `useRouter` hook imported from `next/navigation`.
 This includes all  usages of the useRouter() calls which may be replaced with useSearchParams and usePathname.